**Caution: It is not safe to look directly at the sun!**

 Outdoor alternative: Have one person act as the sun and a second person hold a globe of the Earth.
 Put four gym cones on the ground, each one yard away from the sun, to mark the position of the Earth at the winter and summer solstices and spring and fall equinoxes.
 Have the children say the seasons as the person holding the globe walks counterclockwise around the sun, beginning with winter, moving to spring, summer, fall, and back to the winter solstice position.
 Have the “Sun” hold out a yardstick to represent the rays of light that reach the Earth.
 Demonstrate the Earth’s tilt and its effect on the seasons as described above.

-Materials: large ball of yellow yarn or polystyrene ball, four bamboo skewers, empty soup can, Earth model from Daytime Nighttime activity, Sun and Earth poster.
+Materials: large ball of yellow yarn or polystyrene ball, four bamboo skewers, empty soup can, globe or Earth model from Daytime Nighttime activity, Sun and Earth poster.
 For outdoor alternative, globe, yardstick, four gym cones marked “Summer,” “Winter,” “Spring,” “Fall.”

 THE ICE TEST